Hydrostatic equilibrium: Planetary geology

 Solid bodies have irregular surfaces, but local irregularities may be consistent with global equilibrium.
-For example, the massive base of the tallest mountain on Earth, Mauna Kea, has deformed and depressed the level of the surrounding crust, so that the overall distribution of mass approaches equilibrium.
+For example, the massive base of the tallest mountain on Earth, Mauna Kea, has deformed and depressed the level of the surrounding crust and so the overall distribution of mass approaches equilibrium.

 Atmospheric modeling

 In the atmosphere, the pressure of the air decreases with increasing altitude.
 This pressure difference causes an upward force called the pressure-gradient force.
-The force of gravity balances this out, keeping the atmosphere bound to Earth and maintaining pressure differences with altitude.
+The force of gravity balances this out, keeps the atmosphere bound to Earth and maintains pressure differences with altitude.

-Gemology

-Gemologists use hydrostatic balances to determine the specific gravity of gemstones.
-A gemologist may compare the specific gravity they observe with a hydrostatic balance with a standardized catalogue of information for gemstones, helping them to narrow down the identity or type of gemstone under examination.